joegreene/CS_121_Fall_2014/References/Basics (CS 120)/README.md

 If there is a single statement under the `if` check, then you may omit the curly braces.
 Same goes for the others.

-The lesser-used `switch` statement takes in a single integral value, and (depending on the value).
+The lesser-used `switch` statement takes in a single integral value, and (depending on the value), goes to a case.
+If the case is not present, the `switch` jumps to the `default` case (or skips it entirely if not present).
 ```
   switch(integral_type)
   {